marcc-hpc/esc/docs/_common/software-modules.md

 The latest software builds on *Blue Crab* are now available through an alternative modules tree.
 These have been delivered with the [Spack](https://spack.readthedocs.io/en/latest/) package management tool which has been developed by a large community of very generous programmers who help to make a more uniform and comprehensive set of software available to scientists.

-To use the "new" software modules, run `ml stack/0.3` or `ml stack/0.4` for the beta version.
+To use the "new" software modules, run `ml stack/0.3` or `ml stack/0.4` for the pre-release version.

 ### History